Urkesh: Middle Bronze Age

-During the second millennium BC the city passed into the hands of the rulers of Mari, a city a few hundred miles to the south.
+During the early second millennium BC the city passed into the hands of the rulers of Mari, a city a few hundred miles to the south.
 The king of Urkesh became a vassal (and apparently an appointee) of Mari.
 The people of Urkesh evidently resented this, as the royal archives at Mari provide evidence of their strong resistance; in one letter, the king of Mari tells his Urkesh counterpart that "I did not know that the sons of your city hate you on my account.
 But you are mine, even if the city of Urkesh is not."

-Late Bronze II
+Late Bronze Age

 Mitanni period

-In the middle of the millennium, Tell Mozan was the location of a Mitanni religious site.
+In the late 2nd millennium BCE, Tell Mozan was the location of a Mitanni religious site.

+As Suppiluliuma I of Hatti defeated Tushratta of Mitanni, and Tushratta was assassinated, the Mitanni Empire collapses.
 The city appears to have been largely abandoned circa 1350 BC, although the reason for this is unknown to archaeologists at this time.
+The region becomes contested by the Hittite Empire in the west regionally centered on Carchemish and Assyria in the east.